Use Academic Search Complete, ERIC, and Gale Databases for English criticism

-Then you will make a choice of which databases to search.
+2. Choose which individual databases to search.
 You can select all of the listed databases but we suggest limiting your search to Academic Search Complete and Ebooks (the first two choices).
-To do this click the boxes next to these and click on the yellow Continue button at the top of the page.
+To do this click the boxes next to these then click on the yellow Continue button at the top of the page.